 “We are seeing a significant uptick in demand for small and medium-sized cold-storage facilities across the U.S.,” explained Cummings.
 “Everyone is fighting for the same customer and traditional grocery chains are scrambling to figure out how best to meet the demand for direct-to-consumer services.
 Faster, fresher distribution is one of the keys.”

-According to Breeze, the amount of cold-storage and last-mile distribution space that food companies increasingly need just can’t be found in many existing warehouse buildings.
+The amount of cold-storage and last-mile distribution space that food companies increasingly need just can’t be found in many existing warehouse buildings.
 “There is a lack of inventory and where there is inventory, it is often missing the amenities that are necessary for modern fulfillment.”

 This is leading to an increase in redevelopment and build-to-suit activity, particularly in urban areas near the most significant demographic for e-commerce: the millennials.
 In some urban areas, warehousing is hard to find so some retailers are utilizing bricks-and-mortar stores within urban locations as their last-mile hubs.
 Going forward, we expect to see a significant increase in retrofitting older buildings to handle the cross-docking needs of the cold supply chain.